The world of Information Privacy, Data Protection, and Access-to-Information is changing quickly with new technologies, laws, and expectations.

 Note: When you apply for reinstatement, the renewal eligibility requirements in your application must be from the three-year period before your reactivation date.

 To avoid your certification credential lapsing, be sure to request inactive status and reactivate before the end of the three-year inactive term.
-If extenuating circumstances hamper reactivation, please contact the PACC certification team at certification_at_pacc-ccap_dot_ca or 877.746.PACC (877.746.7222) before your inactive period ends.
+If extenuating circumstances hamper reactivation, contact the PACC certification team at certification_at_pacc-ccap_dot_ca or 877.746.PACC (877.746.7222) at least 30 days before your inactive period ends.

 If your credential lapses, you will have to reapply for certification and meet all eligibility criteria in effect at that time.

-If you have questions about the PACC recertification cost, process, or requirements, please contact us
+If you have questions about the PACC recertification cost, process, or requirements, contact us